Flexible childcare designed for your family

 -

-05How much does an Au Pair cost?
+05How much does an Au Pair cost in Australia?

 For more information about AIFS’ fees and the costs you will need to consider, please visit our fees page.